HOME

 BECOME A MENTOR

 Teenagers crave independence but still need guidance, and open communication is the bridge that connects the two.
-It’s important to create a space where they feel comfortable sharing their thoughts and emotions without fear of judgment.
+It’s important to create a space where they feel comfortable sharing their thoughts and emotions without fear of judgment that addresses teenage independence cravings.
 Start by showing genuine interest in their day-to-day lives and listen actively.
 When they speak, give them your full attention—put away distractions like phones.
 Instead of jumping to conclusions, ask open-ended questions to encourage deeper conversation, such as “How did that make you feel?” or “What do you think about this situation?”
 Avoid interrupting, as this can make them feel unheard.
-Even when the topic is tough, stay calm and keep the conversation respectful.
+Even when the topic is tough, stay calm and keep the conversation respectful, it can help teens to manage their emotions.
 Share your perspective but also allow them to express theirs without judgment.
 A non-confrontational approach builds trust and encourages honesty.
 The more you practice this, the more they’ll feel safe and valued, ultimately strengthening your relationship and improving communication.